Exo1i/AES-128-Verilog/README.md

 # AES 128/192/256 Verilog Implementation
+# The code needs alot of refractoring, please refrain from using till I update it!!
 This repository contains a Verilog implementation of the AES (Advanced Encryption Standard) algorithm.
 AES is a widely used symmetric encryption algorithm that provides strong security for data confidentiality.

 ## Features